 Note 4: GStreamer is "free" sofware, both in the sense that you can download the source code if you want to, and in the sense that it doesn't cost any money.

 Note 5: Transcribe! used to use QuickTime for displaying video.
 QuickTime is now obsolete and Transcribe!
 8.6 or later does not use it at all.
 This does not mean that there is any problem playing QuickTime files (mov files) in this version of Transcribe!.
 Obviously I cannot promise that any particular audio or video file will play ok, but GStreamer does play QuickTime files and in fact this version of Transcribe! can usually play the audio from such files without even needing to install GStreamer at all.

 For your comfort and convenience, we (Seventh String) have prepared suitable GStreamer installer downloads for you.
 These are in fact cut-down versions of the standard GStreamer distributions - we have removed plugins which Transcribe! would not have any use for, in order to save space and download time.

 If you have installed one version of GStreamer and then want to install another, then it is essential to delete the previous installation first.
 That means you should delete:

-Mac: /Library/Frameworks/GStreamer.framework (on your System Disk - note this is not the same as the Library subfolder you will find in your Home folder - you won't find GStreamer there.)
+Mac: /Library/Frameworks/GStreamer.framework (on your System Disk - note this is not the same as the Library subfolder you will find in your Home folder - you won't find GStreamer there.
+To find the Library folder on your system disk: select "Go to folder..." on Finder's "Go" menu, and type "/Library".)